greglan/greglan.github.io/pages/system/architectures/branch-processing.md

 ## Branch prediction
-* General strategy: unconditional branches should not disrupt pipelined execution so the branch destination is fetched, decoded ans issued in time to keep the EU busy.
+* General strategy: unconditional branches should not disrupt pipelined execution so the branch destination is fetched, decoded and issued in time to keep the EU busy.

   Loop-closing branches can be assumed to be always taken, so strategy similar